microsoft/pyright/docs/configuration.md

 **reportIncompatibleVariableOverride** [boolean or string, optional]: Generate or suppress diagnostics for class variable declarations that override a symbol of the same name in a base class with a type that is incompatible with the base class symbol type.
 The default value for this setting is 'none'.

 **reportOverlappingOverload** [boolean or string, optional]: Generate or suppress diagnostics for function overloads that overlap in signature and obscure each other or have incompatible return types.
+The default value for this setting is 'none'.

 **reportInvalidStringEscapeSequence** [boolean or string, optional]: Generate or suppress diagnostics for invalid escape sequences used within string literals.
 The Python specification indicates that such sequences will generate a syntax error in future versions.
 The default value for this setting is 'warning'.